Too Fizzy Kombucha

 Let’s Avoid Mold in the First Place

-If you’ve taken one of my classes, you’ve heard me state several times the importance of a clean, undisturbed area.
+If you’ve taken one of my classes, you’ve heard me repeatedly state the importance of a clean, undisturbed area.

 #1 Ensure your Space is Clean.
 Ensure your brewing, fermentation, and prep areas are always clean.
 Use a tight filter (coffee filters, two-ply) during the fermentation process – avoid muslin fabrics.